goutamir007/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

 ### Task 1: Access the Azure portal and set up a Subscription.

 In this task, you will set up an Azure Subscription required to complete this lab and future labs.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.

-2. Open the Microsoft Edge browser or open a new tab if already open.
+1. Open the Microsoft Edge browser or open a new tab if already open.

-3. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).
+2. In the Edge browser, navigate to the Azure portal at (https://portal.azure.com).

-4. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.
+3. In the **Sign in** dialog box, copy, and paste in the tenant Email account for the admin username provided by your lab hosting provider and then select **Next**.

-5. In the **Enter password** dialog box, copy, and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.
+4. In the **Enter password** dialog box, copy, and paste in the admin's tenant password provided by your lab hosting provider and then select **Sign in**.

-6. In the Search bar of the Azure portal, type *Subscription*, then select **Subscriptions**.
+5. In the Search bar of the Azure portal, type *Subscription*, then select **Subscriptions**.

-7. If the *"Azure Pass - Sponsorship"* subscription is shown (or equivalent name in your selected language), proceed to Task #2.
+6. If the *"Azure HOL xxxx"* subscription is shown (or equivalent name in your selected language), proceed to Task #2.
 Otherwise, ask your instructor on how to create the Azure subscription with your tenant admin user credentials. **Note:** The subscription creation process could take up to 10 minutes.

 >**Important:** These labs have been designed to use less than USD $10 of Azure services during the class.